Geometry of symplectic flux and Lagrangian torus fibrations: Overview

 DT was partially supported by the Simons Foundation grant \#385573, Simons Collaboration on Homological Mirror Symmetry, and carried out initial stages of the work at Uppsala University, supported by the Geometry and Physics project grant from the Knut and Alice Wallenberg Foundation.

-RV was supported by the Herchel Smith postdoctoral fellowship from the University of Cambridge, by the National Science Foundation under grant No. DMS-1440140 while the author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2018 semester, and by the Brazil's National Council of scientific and technological development CNPq, via the `bolsa de produtividade' fellowship.
+RV was supported by the Herchel Smith postdoctoral fellowship from the University of Cambridge and by the NSF under grant No.~DMS-1440140 while the author was in residence at the MSRI during the Spring 2018 semester.
+RV was also supported by Brazil's National Council of scientific and technological development CNPq, via the research fellowships 405379/2018-8 and 306439/2018-2, by the Serrapilheira Institute grant Serra-R-1811-25965, and by FAPERJ grant E-26/200.230/2023 (282916).